shmii/os_common/README.md

 `os_common.users`
 *<span style="color: #7F00FF">list of `user` dictionaries</span>*

-Use `os_common.users` dictionary to manage users.
+Use `os_common.users` list of dictionary to manage users.
-It provide a list of `user` dictionary with it **`name`** and these defined parameters.
+It provide a list of `user` dictionary with it **`name`** and it defined parameters.
+To managed users, this role is based on the `ansible.builtin.user`[:link:][Ansible-Module-ansible.builtin.user] module.
+All module variables are implemented and can be used on the `user` dictionary.
 :warning: Not all available variables are specified below.
-Refer to the `ansible.builtin.user`  [:link:][Ansible-Module-ansible.builtin.user] module documentation page to see all available variables and their uses.
+Refer to the  `ansible.builtin.user`[:link:][Ansible-Module-ansible.builtin.user] module documentation page to see all available variables and their uses.

 ##### 1.b.3) The 'User' Dictionary : `os_common.users[n]`